andreped/NoCodeSeg/README.md

 This is the official repository for the manuscript [*"Code-free development and deployment of deep segmentation models for digital pathology"*](https://www.frontiersin.org/articles/10.3389/fmed.2021.816281/full), **published** open access in Frontiers in Medicine.

-The repository contains trained deep models for epithelium segmentation of HE and CD3 immunostained WSIs, as well as source code relevant for importing/exporting annotations/predictions in [QuPath](https://qupath.github.io/), from [DeepMIB](http://mib.helsinki.fi/downloads.html), and [FastPathology](https://github.com/AICAN-Research/FAST-Pathology).
+The repository contains trained deep models for epithelium segmentation of HE and CD3 immunostained WSIs, as well as source code relevant for importing/exporting annotations/predictions in [QuPath](https://qupath.github.io/), both from [DeepMIB](http://mib.helsinki.fi/downloads.html) and [FastPathology](https://github.com/AICAN-Research/FAST-Pathology).

 All relevant scripts for working with our pipeline can be found in the [source directory](https://github.com/andreped/NoCodeSeg/tree/main/source).